SublimeText/syntax-test-action/README.md

         include:
           - build: latest       # This is the default
             packages: master    # default packages revision to use
-            less_ref: master    # LESS package revision to use
+            less_ref: master    # Less package revision to use
-            sass_ref: master    # SASS package revision to use
+            sass_ref: master    # Sass package revision to use
-          - build: 3210         # Latest known ST3 build with a test binary
+          - build: 3211         # Latest known ST3 build with a test binary
-            packages: v3189     # default packages revision to use
+            packages: v3211     # default packages revision to use
-            less_ref: master    # LESS package revision to use
+            less_ref: master    # Less package revision to use
-            sass_ref: master    # SASS package revision to use
+            sass_ref: master    # Sass package revision to use
     steps:
       # Checkout primary package of this repository
       # and all additionally required packages next to each other